FoodCorps is a national service program that connects kids to healthy food in school.

 In Iowa, Iowa State University Extension and Outreach acts as the State Partner for FoodCorps Iowa, overseeing FoodCorps programs across the state and helping recruit, select, and evaluate service members and programs.
-ISU Local Food Team member Lynn Heuss is Site Supervisor for FoodCorps Iowa (along with team leader Craig Chase), and works closely with FoodCorps Iowa State Fellow Chelsea Krist to support the 11 Iowa-based FoodCorps service members in their work across the state.
+ISU Local Foods Program coordinator Lynn Heuss is Site Supervisor for FoodCorps Iowa (along with Local Foods Program manager Craig Chase), and works closely with FoodCorps Iowa State Fellow Chelsea Krist to support the 12 Iowa-based FoodCorps service members in their work across the state.

 If you would like to know more about the great work FoodCorps Iowa service members are doing, check out the FoodCorps Iowa field reports at this link, and its Facebook page at this link.
 Also, check out some of the Local Food Team’s FoodCorps blog posts below.

 - Register today for the Iowa Farm to School Conference

 - Tasty, healthy (and a little spicy!): CR students love Black Bean Day

 - 2019 Iowa Farm to School Conference workshop proposal webinar Jan.
 23

 - 150 schools use local ingredients in 170,000 meals for first Iowa Local Food Day

 - Four Iowa school districts say yes to more locally sourced ingredients